panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Since `hero` ref is reactive, the change `hero.value.name = 'Joker'` is also reflected on the screen by changing from `'Batman'` to `'Joker'`.

 Changes to an object in ref is deeply reactive.

+*Side note: if you don't want deeply reactive refs, consider using [shallowRef()](https://vuejs.org/api/reactivity-advanced.html#shallowref) API.*

 ## 5. Template refs